Parkside Nursery - a new chapter in your child’s life

 Our experienced Early Years team work together to provide a rich learning environment where children are stimulated and challenged by a variety of experiences both in and outside the classroom.
 The attractive and well equipped rooms enable us to provide a home-from-home environment where children feel safe, secure and loved.
 Our partnership with parents facilitates communication that is friendly, open and honest and supports children in reaching their potential.
 Daily feedback is given to parents at pick up, and with regular communication and feedback, parents are well informed about their child’s development and what they are experiencing at Nursery.

 Many children begin their early education with us on a part-time basis and extend their attendance each term in preparation for entry to Reception.
-Boys move into the Pre Prep department and girls to a new school.

 The Early Years Curriculum focuses on the 7 Areas of Learning:

 Prime Areas – Personal, Social and Emotional Development, Physical Development and Communication and Language.

 Specific Areas – Literacy, Mathematics, Understanding the World, Expressive Arts and Design.

 Through well planned learning opportunities children’s individual progress is closely monitored across the Early Learning Goals using ILD (Interactive Learning Diary).

 Imaginative play is at the heart of the Nursery; children have the opportunity to develop inquisitive minds and ask questions.
 Staff plan adult led activities both inside and outside the classroom and there is plenty of opportunity for child initiated learning.
 Each class has an ongoing theme which changes regularly so children are always excited to learn.

 All children are allocated a Key Person who gives the security that helps them to grow in self-confidence.
 Your child’s Key Person is always available as a point of contact to discuss your child’s progress.